-Air hockey pucks are relatively inexpensive and they always find a way to disappear right when you want to play air hockey most.
-So replace your air hockey puck and buy a few spares just in case.
+Pucks are relatively inexpensive.
+They always find a way to disappear right when you want to play air hockey most.
+So, replace your puck and buy a few spares just in case.

 Some tips on keeping pucks riding smoothly on the playfield surface